livebook-dev/livebook/README.md

 such as:

   * [the `PATH` environment variable](https://en.wikipedia.org/wiki/PATH_(variable))

-  * set `LIVEBOOK_DISTRIBUTION=name` to enable notebooks to communicate with nodes in other machines

   * or to configure the Erlang VM, for instance, by setting `ERL_AFLAGS="-proto_dist inet6_tcp"` if you need Livebook to run over IPv6